syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

    ### OnServerPdfQueryCellInfo

-The **OnServerPdfQueryCellInfo** event is triggered every time a data is written to the cell of the PdfGrid table.
+The **OnServerPdfQueryCellInfo** event is triggered every time data is written to the cell of the PdfGrid table.
 So this event is triggered as many times as that of the cell written to the grid table.
-The properties corresponding to the Pdf.Grid.PdfGridCell Class will be obtained at the server side which is explained in the below table.
+The properties corresponding to the Pdf.Grid.PdfGridCell Class are obtained server-side, as explained in the following table.

 _Table 13: Argument of OnServerPdfQueryCellInfo event_